xNeorem/WordCountMPI/readme.md

 Solution Approach
 =================
 Before describing the solution algorithm, some **preliminary assumptions** must be carried out.
 The algorithm considers a **byte** as **work unit**.
-So, each process recieves an equal amount of bytes and counts the words present in them.
+So, each process recieves a block of bytes and counts the words present in them.
+Blocks can be **unbalanced** between processors, in case there are truncated words at its end.
-To achieve a balanced workload among all the processes, a **preliminary stage**, described below, **of parrallel line counting is performed**.

 Another preliminary assumption must be made: **each process can access to all the input files and make a *virtual single file* that contains all the words between the various files**.
 If the program is run in distributed memory, each node of the cluster must share the same directory structure and the same set of files.

 Last but not least, **each computation step** described below **is performed both by the master and the slaves**.
 Operation made exclusively by the master are explicitly mentioned.
-A word is considered as a sequence of alphanumeric symbols that are separate with a **separator** (you can see a separators table down below), so "*3D*", for example, is cosidered a word.
+A word is considered as a sequence of alphanumeric symbols that are separate with a **separator** (you can see a separators table down below), so in the string "*3D, is a word?*", for example, "3D","is","a" and "word" are cosidered words.

 Separators table
 ----------------